OpenHFT/Chronicle-Network/README.md

 followed often by another test, if the first test does not shut down correctly it can impact on the second test.
 Giving each test a unique port is one solution, but then managing those ports can become a problem in its self.
-So we created the TCPRegistry which manages those ports for you, when you come to clean up at the end of each test, all you have to do it call TCPRegistry.reset() and it will ensure that any remaining ports that are open will be closed.
+So we created the TCPRegistry which manages those ports for you, when you come to clean up at the end of each test, all you have to do is call TCPRegistry.reset() and it will ensure that any remaining ports that are open will be closed.

 ```java